-Elevator problems in physics with pseudo force – When an elevator is moving with an acceleration, it becomes a non-nertial frame of reference.
-We find it difficult to apply Newton’s laws of motion for a non-nertial frame of reference, when the observer is a part of that reference.
+Elevator problems in physics with pseudo force – When an elevator is moving with an acceleration, it becomes a non-inertial frame of reference.
+We find it difficult to apply Newton’s laws of motion for a non-inertial frame of reference when the observer is a part of that reference.
 Here we will discuss the contribution of the concepts of pseudo force and discuss elevator physics with pseudo force.
 Once we start applying this concept, we can solve elevator physics problems with ease!
 Now you may read it with a cup of tea!

 Observers in inertial and noninertial frame of references

 Observer B is in an elevator.
 The elevator is moving upwards with an acceleration a.
 A box of mass M is resting on the elevator floor.